twitter/the-algorithm/navi/README.md

 - `thrift_bpr_adapter`: generated thrift code for BatchPredictionRequest

 ## Content
 We have included all *.rs source code files that make up the main Navi binaries for you to examine.
-However, we have not included the test and benchmark code, as well as various configuration files, due to data security concerns.
+However, we have not included the test and benchmark code, or various configuration files, due to data security concerns.

 ## Run
 In navi/navi, you can run the following commands: